 - Sea Salt & Black Pepper

 Try replacing the seasonings with Italian seasoning, lemon pepper seasoning, or Cajun seasoning, or add them in addition to the above.
 If your seasonings contain salt, reduce or omit the salt added separately.
 You can also make complimentary additions to the above seasonings, such as oregano, onion powder, cayenne pepper, or even chopped fresh herbs.

-This section shows how to cook chicken legs in the oven, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make baked chicken legs in the oven, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.